CaptainBlast096/Intro-to-Data-Science---Final-Project/README.md

 #Ideas for graphs:

 1. Have a bar chart with the ammount of games in each genre or tag.
-2. Histogram showing an increase or decrease in FPS/Shooting games
+2. Histogram showing an increase or decrease in FPS/Shooting games overtime
 3. Filter publisher/studios who are making a majority of FPS/Shooting content and make a top 5
-4.
+4. Comparing reviews of the top 3-5 genres
+5. Most popular tags for FPS/Shooting
+6. Compare FPS/Shooting Prices